IceHe/lib/books/fundamentals-of-software-architecture.md

 ##### Fallacy #3: Bandwidth Is Infinite

+Bandwidth is usually not a concern in monolithic architectures, because once processing goes into a monolith, little or no bandwidth is required to process that business request.

+Once systems are broken apart into smaller deployment units (services) in distributed architecture such microservices, communication to and between these services significantly utilizes bandwidth, causing networks to slow down, thus impacting latency (fallacy #2) and reliability (fallacy #1) .

+……

+**Stamp coupling** in distributed architectures consumes significant amounts of bandwidth.

+> Stamp coupling _is a fairly low type of coupling._
+> It is also known as **data-structure coupling**
+> because it occurs when modules share a composite data structure.
+>
+> When a composite data structure is shared between two modules,
+> some of the fields in the data structure may not even be used.
+> For example, **a module passes a composite data structure to another module,**
+> **which then just uses one field in it.**
+>
+> It is similar to **data coupling**,
+> except that the data shared is a composite data type rather than primitive data values
+> and that not all of the values shared may be used.

 ##### Fallacy #4: The Network Is Secure

+……

 ##### Fallacy #5: The Topology Never Changes